 Flavoured tea may still have more sugar than you would like, so here is what you can do.
 Pour in more water than mentioned on the pack in your flavoured tea to balance out the sweetness.
 Throw in some ice cubes.
 Infusion teas are great and also healthy.
 Flavours like grape, pomegranate, cranberry, lime, can be a little tart which means less sugar.
 Good.

-Grab some probiotic drinks like, kanji, chaas, lassi (creamier and more sugar) which we make at home.
+Grab some probiotic drinks like kanji, chaas, lassi (creamier and more sugar) which we make at home.
 As we all know by now that these drinks are good for our gut and so healthy.
 Summers are still on so drink it up.

 Try fruit juices.
 It is a healthy variety to have as a drink.
-Though orange juice or mosambi juice is not always sweet to taste, you can add a dash of sugar, a pinch of salt and bottoms up!
+Though orange juice or mosambi juice is not always sweet to taste, you can add a dash of sugar, a pinch of salt, and bottoms up!
 Try the same with watermelon juice.
 Pomegranate juice can be tangier to taste.
 You may like it organic or add your bit of tadka.
-If the season is summer, some ice cubes will heal the heat.
+If the season is summer, some ice cubes will heal the sunburn.

 Milkshakes and cold coffee

 If you prepare milkshake or cold coffee at home then it is beneficial.
-Because the amount of sugar and cream you add in your shake is all up to you.
+Because the amount of sugar and cream you add to your shake is all up to you.
 So blitz up a healthy version (banana, fruits) and enjoy it on a hot summer afternoon.
 Milkshakes and cold coffees are filling.
 If you are watching your weight, have it accordingly.